hypernovaj/Python-Arduino-Serial-Communication/README.md

 # Python-Arduino-Serial-Communication
 A Basic Data Link between a Python Program (on Windows) and an Arduino via Serial exchanging Data in Both ways

+Requirements:
+pySerial library

+General:
+A USB Cable capable of sending Data not only Charging Arduino IDE for Flashing software

 Data Rates of serial:   High Datacount (integers floats strings etc )but low Refresh rate about 3Hz Max maybe upgradeable Data Rates of Hardware: Mikrocontrollers with different Chips may require different Looprates in the Python Code